The Renewable Energy Target (RET) scheme

 The Clean Energy Regulator oversees the operation of the RET scheme in accordance with the RET legislation.
 The Department of the Environment provides policy advice and implementation support for the scheme.

 Further information about the RET, including fact sheets, registration and accreditation forms can be found on the Clean Energy Regulator’s website

-The RET scheme legislation prescribes regular reviews of the scheme’s operation to ensure it is operating efficiently and effectively.
-On 17 February 2014, the Minister for the Environment and Minister for Industry announced arrangements for the review by an Expert Panel.
+A number of reviews of the RET scheme legislation have been conducted.
+On 17 February 2014, the Minister for the Environment and Minister for Industry announced arrangements for a review by an Expert Panel.

 - Review of the Renewable Energy Target – media release, 17 February 2014

 The Expert Panel has completed its review and provided a report to the Government.
-The report and further information about the review, including the Terms of Reference, can be found on the Department of the Prime Minister and Cabinet website: www.RETReview.dpmc.gov.au
+The report and further information about the review, including the Terms of Reference, can be found of the Department of the Prime Minister and Cabinet website:

 Other support for renewables